-- (1) Soundness: Every level-k CFLOBDD represents a decision tree of height $2^k$ and size $2^{2^k}$ - (2) Completeness: each decision tree of height $2^k$ and size $2^{2^k}$ can be encoded as a level-k CFLOBDD - (a) Computer and a construction are considered as a level k of HOBDE (3) Best-case double-exponential compression: in the best case, a decision tree of height $2^k$ and size $2^{2^k}$ can be encoded as a level-k CFLOBDD of size k - (4) Canonicity: CFLOBDDs are a canonical representation of Boolean functions - (5) Computational efficiency: operations run in time polynomial in the size of the CFLOBDD
+- (1) Soundness: Every level-k CFLOBDD represents a decision tree of height $2^k$ and size $2^{2^k}$ - (2) Completeness: each decision tree of height $2^k$ and size $2^{2^k}$ can be encoded as a level-k CFLOBDD - (3) Best-case double-exponential compression: in the best case, a decision tree of height $2^k$ and size $2^{2^k}$ can be encoded as a level-k CFLOBDD of size k - (4) Canonicity: CFLOBDDs are a canonical representation of Boolean functions - (5) Computational efficiency: most operations run in time polynomial in the sizes of (i) the input CFLOBDDs, or (ii) the input CFLOBDDs and the output CFLOBDD

 These requirements are similar to those for BDDs, but with double-exponential parameters-rather than single-exponential parameters-in Requirements (1)-(3).
 To satisfy these more stringent requirements, we define a data structure that is quite different from BDDs (see §3.3 and §4.1).
 Requirements (1) and (3) are established in §3.3.4 and §3.5.2, respectively.
-Requirements (2) and (4) are established in §4 and Appendix §C. Requirement (5) is addressed in §5 and §6; in particular, Tab.
+Requirements (2) and (4) are established in §4 and Appendix §C. Requirement (5) is addressed in §5, §6, and §D; in particular, Tab.
 1 at the beginning of §6 lists the fourteen main operations on CFLOBDDs and the asymptotic running times of the algorithms that we give for the operations.
+BDDs enjoy the more desirable property that most operations run in time polynomial in the sizes of the input BDDs, but the same property does not seem possible for CFLOBDDs. §D establishes that the time complexity of a key subroutine used in several of the CFLOBDD operations to maintain canonicity is polynomial in the sizes of the input and output CFLOBDDs.

-&lt;sup>439 The term "call" is by analogy with how matched paths model the actions of procedure calls in graphs used for interprocedural dataflow analysis [55, 58], interprocedural slicing [30], and model checking hierarchical state machines [9, §5].
+&lt;sup>5The term "call" is by analogy with how matched paths model the actions of procedure calls in graphs used for interprocedural dataflow analysis [55, 58], interprocedural slicing [30], and model checking hierarchical state machines [9, §5].

-442 3.3 CFLOBDDs Defined, Part I: Basic Structure
+3.3 CFLOBDDs Defined, Part I: Basic Structure

-443 Our formal definition of CFLOBDDs is given in two parts: Defn.
+Our formal definition of CFLOBDDs is given in two parts: Defn.
 3.1 (below) and Defn.
 4.1 (§4.1).
-444 Defn.
+Defn.
 3.1 defines the basic structure of CFLOBDDs, whose various elements are depicted in Fig. 3b.
-445 Defn.
-4.1 imposes some additional structural invariants to ensure that CFLOBDDs provide a 446 canonical representation of Boolean functions.
-Much about CFLOBDDs can be understood just 447 from Defn.
-3.1, so we postpone introducing the structural invariants until we address canonicity 448 in §4.
+Defn.
+4.1 imposes some additional structural invariants to ensure that CFLOBDDs provide a canonical representation of Boolean functions.
+Much about CFLOBDDs can be understood just from Defn.
+3.1, so we postpone introducing the structural invariants until we address canonicity in §4.
 Where necessary, we distinguish between mock-CFLOBDDs (Defn.
-3.1) and CFLOBDDs 449 (Defn.
+3.1) and CFLOBDDs (Defn.
 4.1), although we typically drop the qualifier "mock-" when there is little danger of confusion.
-450 Fig. 3b illustrates Defn.
+Fig. 3b illustrates Defn.
 3.1 using the CFLOBDD that represents Hadamard matrix $H_2$ .
-451

 Definition 3.1 (Mock-CFLOBDD; see Fig. 3b).
-A mock-CFLOBDD at level k is a hierarchical structure made up of some number of groupings, of which there is one grouping at level k, and at least one at each level 0, 1, ..., k - 1.
+A mock-CFLOBDD at level k is a hierarchical structure made up of some number of groupings, of which there is one grouping at level k, and at least one at each level $0, 1, \ldots, k-1$ .
 The grouping at level k is the head of the mock-CFLOBDD.
 A grouping is a collection of vertices and edges (to other groupings), with the structure described below.